 How to Estimate the Cost of Home Utilities?

 One of the essential factors that determine your utility cost is your apartment size.
 The average two-bedroom apartment in Canada is about 1000 square feet.
-If your apartment is larger or smaller than this, your utility costs may be higher or lower as well.
+If your apartment is larger or smaller than this, your utility costs may be higher or lower respectively.

 Another important factor to consider when estimating your utility cost is the number of people living in your space.
 The more people you have in your home, the consumption will be higher and, naturally, the price.

-Simply put, a house will have higher utility bills than an apartment because houses typically have more lights and appliances.
+Houses will have higher utility bills than an apartment because houses are bigger, have more lights and appliances.
 They may also need special services, such as large-scale air conditioning or industrial-sized trash pickup.
 This is why apartments generally pay less for utilities.

 Your location is a key variable in determining your utility costs.
 If you live in a rural area, your utility bills will be lower compared to urban areas because there are fewer people and businesses using the same resources.
 For instance, a utility bill in Toronto would be substantially higher compared to a bill in Stratford, for instance.